RipCurrent/ripcurrent.github.ie/Azure.md

 - The enterprise application resource controls what the app can do in our tenant

 <a name="WebApp" />

+### Managed Identity
+- Special type of Service Principal that eliminates the need to manage credentials

 ### Web App
 - create a web application (does not need an App Registration etc)